For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Support for "With Hope" was provided by The Sachs Program for Arts Innovation and by Scribe Video Center.

-About Matt Hewitt
+About Matte Hewitt

-Matt Hewitt (they/them/their) is a community-engaged documentary filmmaker, artist, scholar, and avid birder who addresses social and environmental issues in their work.
+Matte Hewitt (they/them/their) is a community-engaged documentary filmmaker, artist, scholar, and avid birder who addresses social and environmental issues in their work.
 Collectivism and the interconnectedness of humans and ecological systems drives their investigation.
 In their current work, they use documentary film to represent the positive effects of birding and being outdoors, both on individuals and communities, especially those of minority groups.
 Matt's research converges between Queer Ecology, Ornithology, Participatory Community Media, Natural History, Racial Discourse, Land Use, and Conservation Psychology.
 Matt is a Film Scholar at Scribe Video Center in Philadelphia and a recipient of the Independent Creative Production Grant from the Penn Sachs Program for Arts Innovation.

 The Birds of Philadelphia With Jason Hall